CiscoDevNet/sastre/README.md

 - Transform: Modify configuration items.
 Currently, copy and rename operations are supported.
 - Attach: Attach WAN Edges/vSmarts to templates.
 Allows further customization on top of the functionality available via "restore --attach".
 - Detach: Detach WAN Edges/vSmarts from templates.
 Allows further customization on top of the functionality available via "delete --detach".
-- Certificate (Sastre-Pro): Restore device certificate validity status from a backup or set to a desired value (i.e. valid, invalid or staging).
+- Certificate: Restore device certificate validity status from a backup or set to a desired value (i.e. valid, invalid or staging).
-- List (Sastre-Pro): List configuration items or device certificate information from vManage or a local backup.
+- List: List configuration items or device certificate information from vManage or a local backup.
-- Show-template (Sastre-Pro): Show details about device templates on vManage or from a local backup.
+- Show-template: Show details about device templates on vManage or from a local backup.
-- Report (Sastre-Pro): Generate a customizable report file containing the output of multiple commands.
+- Report: Generate a customizable report file containing the output of multiple commands.
 Also provide option to generate a diff between reports.
-- Show (Sastre-Pro): Run vManage real-time, state or statistics commands; collecting data from one or more devices.
+- Show: Run vManage real-time, state or statistics commands; collecting data from one or more devices.
 Query vManage alarms and events.

 Task-specific parameters are provided after the task argument, customizing the task behavior.
 For instance, whether to execute a restore task in dry-run mode or the destination directory for a backup task.